Alternatives to detention

 Detention is supposed to be a matter of last resort.[1]
 This is also laid down in policy rules.[2]
 Consequently, one alternative to detention is the limitation of freedom based on Article 56 of the Aliens Act.
 This includes reporting duties and restriction of freedom of movement, for instance within the borders of one specific municipality (see Freedom of Movement).

 A draft Decree relating to a Bill regarding return and detention of aliens, specifies the circumstances in which alternatives to detention can be applied.[7]
-However, this Bill has not been adopted yet (see below), which is why the Decree has still not come into force.
-The Bill has been presented to the Senate of the Dutch Parliament, which is assessing the Bill.
+However, the adoption of this Bill had been delayed (see below).
+The Bill has been presented to the Senate of the Dutch Parliament, which is assessing it.

 [1] Article 59c Aliens Act.